-On December 17th, six words in the evening issue of the Exchange Newspaper caused this commotion: "Gregory Rasputine has ceased to exist!"
+On December 17th, six words in the evening issue of the Exchange Newspaper caused this commotion : "Gregory Rasputine has ceased to exist !"

-The news spread like wildfire all over the town that Rasputine had met with a violent death in one of the mansions of the capital.
-The most amazing detakils were given, but no one knew exactly what had happened.
+The news spread like wildfire all over the town that Rasputine had met with a violent death in one c f the mansions of the capital.
+The most amazing detables were given, but no one knew exactly what had happened.
 The newspapers began by giving hazy, yet transparent accounts; but even these were stopped.
-The name of Rasputine was not to be mentioned and no dectails to be given, only the bare facts of his death and the successful finding of his body were divulged to the public.
+The name of Rasputine was not to be mentioned and no dectails to be given, only the bare facts of his death and the sur bequent finding of his body were divulged to the public.

 The circumstances which led up to this tragic occurrence are as follows.
 A strong resentment was felt in high spheres against the ascendancy assumed at Court by such a wretched miscreant as Rasputine.
 Repeated attempts had been made to open the Tzar's eyes to the true state of things, but every effort shattered against the supremacy of the Empress Alexandra's power.
 The Dowager Empress Marie had spoken seriously to her son on the subject in the autumn of 1916, when he visited Kiev.
 Both his sisters told him plainly that the position the Empress Alexandra permitted Rasputine to occupy, and the things going on at the Court, gave rise to the most egregious tales being spread among the army and the people.
 These conduced only to the abasement of Sovereignty, and sowed the most fatal seeds of ridicule and distrust.
 Several of the Grand Dukes, the Tzar's brother, Michael, included, warned him of the serious turn events were taking.
-All was in vain!
+All was in vain !

 There had been a plan mooted of inducing the Tzar to divorce the Empress.
 The dissolution of his marriage would have saved the Throne, and put an effective stop to this awful "Rasputiniad," but the monarch had always put his family-affections before his duty to the country.
-He would not here of such a thing, and both the Sovereigns were highly indignant that such an idea could be seriously contemplated.
-The Grand Duke Nichchas Michaelovitch, who was always inclined to the a "frondeur," prepared a written statements, which he personally brought to Tzars!
-Sould and read out to his cousin the Tamperor.
+He would not he ar of such a thing, and both the Sovereigns were highly indignant that such an idea could be seriously contemplated.
+The Grand Duke Nich he seriously witch, who was always inclined to the a "frondeur," prepared a written statemente, which he personally brought to Tzare!- a and read out to his cousin the family for the family and read out to his cousin

 The Grand Duke was extremely outspoken, and did not hesitate to call a spade a spade.
 He told the Tzar that he was responsible to the Romanoff Family for the safety of the Dynasty.
-When he mentioned Rasputine and his pernicious influence, the Emperor interrupted him in an irritated manner:
+When he mentioned Rasputine and his pernicious influence, the Emperor interrupted him in an irritated manner :